-The Home page displays the current status of the router in the form of an interactive diagram.
-You can click each icon to display information about each part of the network at the bottom of the screen.
-The menu bar at the top of the page will allow you to quickly navigate to other pages.
+The current status of the router is displayed on the Home page in the form of an interactive diagram.
+You can click on an icon to see information about the selected part of the network at the bottom of the screen.